paramraghavan/graphDB/README.md

 # What is Tinkerpop

 Apache TinkerPop is an open-source project providing a framework and a set of tools to unify different graph technologies under a common framework and language has made it a cornerstone in the field of graph computing.
 TinkerPop defines both a graph computing framework and a query language called Gremlin.
+We will be using Tinkerpop on localhost and AWS Neptune.

 # Why Graph database
 Here are the 3 main reasons: